0undefined/cryptochat/README.md

 # Crypto Chat

 WIP peer to peer encrypted chat system.
-You are free to use, copy, make edits and distribute this project however you like.
+You are free to use, copy, modify and distribute this project however you like.

+**CURRENT STATUS: Does NOT work**

 # Install procedure